aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 ```

 This implies that the `version` in `manifest.json` will no longer be the value of `CLOUD_ASSEMBLY_VERSION`,
 it will simply be the version of the package itself.
+It also means, that we can completely get rid of this constant,
+and of the separation we have in the code between `cx-protocol` version and our package versions.

 > See a [quirk](#Quirk---CDK-Synth) that is caused by this.